PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.14.2-beta (2021-10-25)
+* Optimize the Spiral Ball rendering code a bit.
+It was previously allocating and freeing memory so much that it single-handedly forced the JS engine's garbage collector to work twice as hard.
+Oops.

 ### v1.14.1-beta (2021-10-24)
 * New upgrade: Giga Drill Break
 * Reduce the cost of Pierce the Heavens, but require having reached 100% Spiral Power at least once to unlock it.